StatCan/aaw/README.md

 deployment and management methodology.
 Additionally with the integration with Kubernetes Role-Based Access Control (RBAC) and the Open Policy Agent, we can have fine-grained control over the configuration of data analytics pipelines.

-> Note: We had to remove all references to the hostname at the moment but hope
-> in the future can make available.

 ## Key Highlights